 Faculty Fellows for Community-Engaged Learning

-Since 1999, CELO has trained more than 200 faculty members in service-learning pedagogy and related community engagement.
+Since 1999, CELO has trained more than 200 faculty members from every school/college in community-engaged learning pedagogy and practice.

 - December Lunch: Project Conceptualization – Identifying Hopes, Goals, Capacity and Constraints

 - January Workshop: Project and Partnership Development

 - February Lunch: Communicating SL to Students and Partners

 We offer workshops for faculty, both beginning and advanced, as well as for departments and other academic units.
 We are happy to tailor a workshop to a group's needs, and will also gladly do visits and in-course workshops for students once a course is established.
 (Learn more about these and other in-course supports).

 - Transferable Skills Gained & Developed in Service-Learning

 - Building Effective, Reciprocal Community Partnerships

 - Community-Based Research & Engaged Teaching